 The initial members of the Steering Group were:

-Andy Pound, Clare Smith, David Ferguson, David Rothwell, Giles Halliwell, Harry Fenton, Ian Coates, Jeremy Swainston, Kate Gill, Louise Newman, Malcolm Hollis, Mark Hanson, Martin Sobey, Pam wills and Richard Soans.
+Andy Pound, Claire Smith, David Ferguson, David Rothwell, Giles Halliwell, Harry Fenton, Ian Coates, Jeremy Swainston, Kate Gill, Louise Newman, Malcolm Hollis, Mark Hanson, Martin Sobey, Pam Wills and Richard Soans.

 The Working Group supporting volunteers were:

-Alison Stocks, Andrea Phillips, Graham Campbell, Jane Hall, Liz Ferguson, Penny Penhale and Penny Perret.
+Alison Stocks, Andrea Phillips, Graham Campbell, Jane Hall, Liz Ferguson, Penny Penhale, Jill Welham and Penny Perret.

 In November 2015 the Steering Group unexpectedly lost one of its important members from a heart attack, Ian Coates.